-Did you know that the first step towards proper lawn care is identifying the best type of grass for where you live?
+Did you know that the first step towards proper lawn care is identifying the best type of grass for your lawn based on where you live?

 You don't have to settle for any type of grass for your backyard when you can have the right one.

-During the summer season, you can turn your backyard into a beautiful sight to watch and make it the venue of choice for holding family picnic, gatherings, and who knows - maybe even weddings.
+During the summer season, you can turn your backyard into a beautiful sight to behold and make it the venue of choice for holding family picnic, gatherings, and who knows - maybe even weddings.

 The Best Types of Grass for Proper Lawn Care

 Before you start growing grass, it's important that you consider the region where you live because it determines which type of grass you should go for and the required lawn care.
 Here is a detailed description of the grass type options you can choose from:

 This type of grass is fast-growing and has pointed leaves.
 It does well in places characterized by temperature swings.
 Moreover, it does quite well in both sunny and shady environments.